fjarar/java-exchange-challenge/README.md

 ## Log File Generation

-After closing the application, a log file named `currency_exchange_log.txt` is generated in the root directory.
+After closing the application, a log file named `exchangeLog_[year/month/day]_[HourMinutesSeconds].txt` is generated in the root directory.
 This file contains a history of all currency conversion transactions performed during the session.

 ### Log File Contents